 Additional information is available through VOTF's Conversations About Celibacy effort and our petition to ordain married Catholic men as priests.

-Please join us in studying the issue of clericalism and praying for the success of the request to the bishops.
+Please join us in studying the issue of clericalism.